badgateway/ketting-wiki/Getting-Started.md

 // Set up the client
 const client = new Client('https://api.example');

 // Get the resource.
-Note that this not do any HTTP requests. const myArticleRes = client.go('/acticle/1');
+Note that this does not make any HTTP requests. const myArticleRes = client.go('/acticle/1');

 // Get the state.
 This does a GET request